Do You Need A Different Media Player?

 Compared to VLC, PotPlayer might be less widely used.
 However, it offers a bunch of features that give VLC a run for its money.
 When it comes to supported formats, PotPlayer is far ahead of the competition.
 It easily handles all modern formats and files from local storage, URLs server, DVD and Blu-ray, analog and digital TV.
 With regular updates, even the newest formats have been getting support quickly.

 In addition, PotPlayer is a worthy competitor to VLC because of its feature list.
 With this app, you’ll get a variety of filters and effects to manage your video and audio playback.
 The equalizer is easy to use; you can play around with it to get better sound or change the video brightness to suit your needs.
 The player also comes with subtitle tools, scene previews, bookmarks, 3D Video mode, 360-degree output, Pixel Shader, and built-in hotkeys.

 Aside from a perfect feature set, PotPlayer also offers tons of design customization options.
 It allows you to choose between different skins, logos, and color themes.
 Even though it’s free, there is no annoying advertising.
 During my testing, PotPlayer did a great job dealing both with large and small files without any glitches.

 Runner-Up: VLC Media Player

-When it comes to discussion of the best media players, VLC is always near or at the top of the list.
+When it comes to the best media players for Windows 10, VLC is always near or at the top of the list.
 It’s an absolutely free (but without ads) program with a simple interface and a great set of features.
 VLC Player is available on a number of platforms including Microsoft, Mac OS, Linux, iOS, and Android.